anderson-optimization/firebase-lib/docs/16-contributing-changes.md

 The general recommendations for contributions are to use the latest JavaScript features, have tests with complete code coverage, and provide documentation.
 The latter may be necessary only if a new feature is added.
 Use of TypeScript's types is discouraged.
-Instead, self-documenting code, thorough tests, and complete usage notes are preferred.

-Use of semantic versioning is encouraged.
+Use of semantic versioning is preferred.
 Bumping minor or patch parts of a version number can be done via npm.

 ```